-Easy, economical and delicious tacos made with braised pork.
-Very traditional!
+Tacos de Carnitas (Shredded Pork Soft Tacos) are easy, economical and delicious traditional street tacos made with braised pork.

 This delicious carne can be made with a Boston butt, a pork shoulder blade roast, either bone-in or boneless, or with what is called “country-style” ribs, which are essentially these roasts cut into thick slices (and aren’t really ribs at all).
 I used boneless country ribs to make this meat, mostly because it is a smaller cut and I didn’t really want to deal with leftovers.
 Although this type of meat freezes well, and makes an excellent seasoning for southern braised vegetables in place of bacon or smoked turkey.
 You can do the same seasoning thing with meats cooked outdoors in the bbq, but for ease, this one was done indoors.
 It lacks some of the smoky flavor associated with barbecued meat, but that type of meat isn’t necessarily used to make carnitas anyway.
 Carnitas is also generally fried after it is braised, and that adds extra flavor, especially if you use lard, but most people generally just pull/shred the meat and leave it at that.
 It is a bit healthier that way.

 BRAISED PORK CARNITAS

 - 3 pounds boneless country style ribs or sliced boneless pork shoulder blade roast